mahoneyr/AnythingLLM_File-Manager/README.md

   - C:\YOUR_THIRD_FOLDER:/app/AnythingLLM3
 ```

 The programm checks for all folders which starts with "AnythingLLM" within the /app path.
-Meaning "AnythingLLM_Second", "AnythingLLMHomeWork" and such all get detected.
-You can't use the same name multiple times tho.
+Meaning "AnythingLLM_Second", "AnythingLLMHomeWork" and such all get detected, but just putting a number behind it is probably the best solution.

 Make sure the path to your folder is before the `:/app/AnythingLLM`
 📂 Each subfolder creates a matching workspace in AnythingLLM: